Get

 1. Abuse

 This is an unfortunate truth.
-If a dog, regardless of the breed, has been physically and/or mentally abused, they are much more likely to be aggressive.
-Dogs that have only known abuse will have the expectation that all people will hurt them, so it’s no surprise that they will react defensively and aggressively.
+If a dog, regardless of the breed, has been physically and/or emotionally abused, they are much more likely to show fear-based or defensive aggression.
+Dogs that have only known abuse may learn to associate people with fear or pain, so it’s no surprise that they will react defensively and aggressively.

 2. Neglect

-Neglect is absolutely a form of abuse.
+Neglect is absolutely a form of mistreatment that can contribute to behavioral problems, including anxiety and aggression.
 It can be withdrawing any kind of love or affection or even just attention from a dog, but it can also include not providing the dog with the basic necessities of life, such as food and water.

-When a Golden has been malnourished, they start to exhibit food-guarding behavior, which includes growling and biting at anyone or anything while they are eating.
+When a Golden has experienced food insecurity or inconsistent feeding, they may develop resource guarding behaviors, which can include growling and biting at anyone or anything while they are eating.

 Golden Retriever dog eating